leonibr/mortgage-calculator/readme.md

 window.customElements.define('ash-card-calculator', CardCalculator);
 ```

-1. it also provides component base model on html
+1. it also provides component base model on html: `ash-card-calculator` is the CustomElement

 ```html
 <!DOCTYPE html>